Luca (2021 film): Plot

-In the summer circa 1959, timid sea monster child Luca Paguro herds goatfish off the coast of the Italian town of Portorosso.
-His parents forbid him from approaching the surface, fearing that he might be hunted by humans.
-One day, Luca meets Alberto Scorfano, a fellow sea monster child who lives alone in an abandoned tower on dry land.
-When Alberto encourages Luca to venture out of the ocean, he finds out that sea monsters turn into humans as long as they are dry.
-Luca begins sneaking out to meet Alberto and they become friends, wishing to own a Vespa and travel around the world.
+In the summer in the 1950s, timid sea monster child Luca Paguro herds goatfish off the coast of the Italian town of Portorosso.
+One day, Luca meets Alberto Scorfano, a fellow sea monster kid living alone in an abandoned lighthouse.
+Alberto demonstrates how sea monsters transform into humans when they are dry.
+Luca begins sneaking out to meet Alberto against his parents' order to stay away from the surface, fearing that he might be hunted by humans.
+The boys quickly become friends, wishing to own a Vespa and travel around the world.

-Upon discovering their son's actions, Luca's parents decide to send him to live in the deep with his uncle Ugo.
-In retaliation, Luca runs away from home with Alberto to hide out in Portorosso.
+Upon discovering Luca's actions, his parents decide to send him to live in the deep with his uncle Ugo.
+To avoid this, Luca runs away from home and hides in Portorosso with Alberto.
 The boys run afoul of Ercole Visconti, the local bully and five-time champion of the Portorosso Cup, a triathlon of swimming, pasta-eating, and biking.
 When Ercole tries to soak Luca in a fountain, Giulia Marcovaldo, a young girl, stops him.
 In hopes of winning the money needed for a Vespa, the boys team up with Giulia for the triathlon.

-Giulia invites them to stay at her house and introduces her fisherman father, Massimo, who holds grudges towards sea monsters.
+Giulia invites them to stay at her house and introduces her fisherman father, Massimo, who is prejudiced against sea monsters.
 Meanwhile, Luca's parents infiltrate the town to find their son.
-Giulia and Luca bond over their love of learning, making Alberto jealous.
-When Luca shows interest in attending school, Alberto intentionally reveals his sea monster form to Giulia to prevent it.
-Unwilling to give himself up, Luca feigns surprise to be with Giulia, and a betrayed Alberto flees as Ercole's gang show up and try to hunt him.
-Heartbroken, Alberto trashes everything in his hiding place.
+Giulia and Luca bond over their love of learning, to Alberto's ire.
+When Luca shows interest in attending school, Alberto intentionally reveals his own sea monster form to Giulia to prevent it, frightening her.
+Unwilling to give himself up, Luca feigns shock at the transformation, and a betrayed Alberto flees as Ercole's gang arrives to hunt him.
 Shortly after, Giulia finds out that Luca is a sea monster as well, and sends him away for his safety.